The spectral excess theorem for graphs with few eigenvalues whose distance-$2$ or distance-$1$-or-$2$ graph is strongly regular: The case of distance-regular graphs

 \section{The case of distance-regular graphs}

 Here we study the case when $\G$ is a distance-regular graph with diameter three or four.
-In fact, in the first case everything is basically known (see \cite{b84}), although only a combinatorial characterization was provided, whereas we think that the spectral characterization is also important.
-Indeed, Brouwer \cite{b84} proved the following (see also Proposition 4.2.17$(i)$ in \cite{bcn89}):
+In fact, in the first case everything is basically known (see Brouwer \cite{b84}), although only a combinatorial characterization was provided, whereas we think that the spectral characterization is also important.
+Indeed, Brouwer \cite{b84} proved the following (see also Proposition 4.2.17$(i)$ in Brouwer, Cohen, and Neumaier \cite{bcn89}):

 \begin{propo}\cite{b84} Let $\G$ be a distance-regular graph with degree $k$ and diameter $d=3$.
 Then, \begin{itemize} \item[$(i)$] $\Gamma_2$ is strongly regular $\iff$ $c_3(a_3+a_2-a_1)=b_1a_2$. \item[$(ii)$] $\Gamma_{1,2}$ is strongly regular $\iff$ $\G$ has eigenvalue $-1$ $\iff$ $k=b_2+c_3-1$. \end{itemize} \end{propo}